lcrawlab/i-LDSC/README.md

 `ildsc.score.requirements.txt` contains the python packages necessary for an environment to perform calculation of cis-interaction LD scores with the `compute_ld_1000G.py` script.

-`munge_sumstats.py` is the python script originally developed by [Bulik-Sullivan et al. (2015)](https://www.nature.com/articles/ng.3211) to format GWA summary statistics for analysis.
+`munge_sumstats.py` is the python script originally developed by [Bulik-Sullivan et al. (2015)](https://www.nature.com/articles/ng.3211) to format GWAS summary statistics for analysis.

 `simulations` contains the python scripts necessary to generate the simulated data included in the manuscript, including: various alpha and window size parameters, GxE architecture under an amplification model, and GxAncestry architecture using principal component (PC) loadings.